 We also solved the game’s logic server-side.
 With the help of Shopify’s Admin API, we created discount codes for the products that users redeemed, and luckily for our developers, Shopify’s Discounts API has fine-grain controls that allowed us to set rules exactly as we wanted to.

 Throughout the project, success came down to three key tools: Vercel, Shopify, Axiom.

 Vercel not only helped us iterate faster and deliver the site to all of our users—their Customer Success team also worked alongside us to ensure everything was set up correctly from our side and theirs.
 When asked if we’d be able to keep the site up despite high-volume and unpredictable traffic, we knew we could rely on Vercel to make it happen.
 We actually set a record on the Vercel platform for the most requested site in the span of a week.
 Stressful, but still, a great achievement.

 Shopify is our go-to ecommerce provider, and their wide suite of features covered all our needs.
 We leveraged their Storefront API, with a library built by us to connect to it in a type-safe manner: react-dropify.
 They served all of MrBeast’s traffic just fine.

 Axiom is a newcomer to “the basement stack” ™.
 They provide observability at scale, which allowed us to monitor everything that was happening on the site at all times.
 We created a Launch Dashboard which observed different metrics and errors and gave us the confidence to know everything was performing as it should.

 Creating a merchandising experience for 100 million subscribers is a big ask.
-Thanks to Vercel, Shopify, Axiom, and the Revolt team, we stuck to our mantra: make it cool, and make it perform.
+Thanks to Vercel, Shopify, Axiom, and the media & TV company's team, we stuck to our mantra: make it cool, and make it perform.
 In the end, the work speaks for itself.